MBot System Setup

 - Place the MBot on the floor in a spot with at least 2 feet of clear space around the robot, preferably on the same type of surface you plan to use it on.

-First, flash the calibration file we compiled from step 1, to calibrate your MBot.
-The calibration file is named something like
+- First, flash the calibration file to calibrate your MBot.

 3. Using Minicom to verify